LogtalkDotOrg/logtalk3/manuals/sources/userman/categories.rst

    | ?- implements_protocol(Category, Protocol, Scope).

-or, if we also want inherited protocols:
+or, if we also want to consider inherited protocols:

 .. code-block:: text

    | ?- conforms_to_protocol(Category, Protocol, Scope).

-Note that, if we use a non-instantiated variable for the first argument, we will need to use the :ref:`predicates_current_category_1` built-in predicate to ensure that the returned entity is a category and not an object.
+Note that, if we use a unbound first argument, we will need to use the :ref:`predicates_current_category_1` built-in predicate to ensure that the returned entity is a category and not an object.

 To find which objects import which categories we can use the :ref:`predicates_imports_category_2_3` built-in predicates: